The sensorial world of an autistic child.

 Sensory integration therapy

 Therapeutic sessions require the use of special equipment (mattresses, swings, skateboards, ladders, waistcoats and bed linen, etc.).
-This equipment is intended to help the proprioceptive, atrial and tactile systems properly receive and process various stimuli.
+This equipment is intended to help the proprioceptive, atrial and tactile systems to properly receive and process various stimuli.

 Exercises are tailored to the child's abilities so that they are neither too difficult nor too easy for them.
 They are also often varied, and their collection is corrected and widened, allowing the child to develop skills.